alexey-ernest/bookdb/README.md

 ## Lock-free
 The heart of database is non-locking technique proposed by Jeff Richter.

-[AsyncOneManyLock](/BookDb/BookDb/Infrastructure/Threading/AsyncOneManyLock.cs) - asynchronous thread synchronization construct which allows the database to be maximum performant and scalable:
+[AsyncOneManyLock](/BookDb/BookDb/Infrastructure/Threading/AsyncOneManyLock.cs) - asynchronous thread synchronization construct which allows the database to be maximum performant and scalable.

 ## Single Page Application
 UI is implemented as a single page application powered by Angular.js